Cuba hero image

 Safety & Stewardship Notes

-We operate under current U.S. regulations, using licensed local partners.
-Our team manages OFAC-compliant itineraries, coordination, safe transportation, and health precautions so leaders can focus on relationships and generosity.
+We operate Cuba programs under current U.S. regulations with licensed local partners.
+Our team manages OFAC-compliant documentation, safe transportation, and health precautions so leaders can focus on people and relationships.

 FAQs

 • Q: What documents are needed?
-A: We handle Cuban tourist cards, insurance (mandatory), and license documentation for each traveler.
+A: We help coordinate Cuban tourist cards, mandatory insurance, and category documentation for each traveler.

 • Q: How reliable is internet?
-A: Limited—Wi-Fi is available in hotels and hotspots using prepaid cards.
-We prepare teams for limited connectivity and provide communication plans.
+A: Limited.
+Wi-Fi is available in many hotels and hotspots using prepaid cards, so we prepare teams for low-connectivity windows.

 • Q: Can we bring supplies?
-A: Yes—within customs limits.
-We coordinate in-kind donations with partners to meet real needs.
+A: Yes, within customs limits.
+We coordinate in-kind donations with partners to match verified needs.

 • Q: How far ahead should we plan?
-A: Secure 6–9 months ahead to confirm licenses, lodging, partner schedules, and charter flights if needed.
+A: Secure 6–9 months ahead to confirm category documentation, lodging, partner schedules, and charter flights if needed.

 Review fundraising ideas in our travel commissions guide, or add Cuba to your request via the lead form when you’re ready to plan.